orbitalquark/textadept/doc/12_Compiling.md

 `src/Makefile` and run `make win32`, or run `make CROSS=i486-mingw32- win32` to
 build `../textadept.exe` and `../textadeptjit.exe`.

-Please note that a `lua51.dll` is produced for Windows platforms because limitations on external Lua library loading do not allow statically linking LuaJIT to Textadept.
-Static linking occurs on all other platforms.
+Please note that a `lua51.dll` is produced for _only_ the `textadeptjit.exe` because limitations on external Lua library loading do not allow statically linking LuaJIT to Textadept.

 ### Mac OSX